Roles and responsibilities

 Ms Penelope Heath (Chair of Governors)

 Penny joined the Governing Body in May 2016.
 She chairs the Governors’ Achievement and Quality Committee which deals with the school’s quality of provision, standards of teaching and pupil achievement.
 Penny has an honours degree in Neurobiology, and has a special interest in mental health and wellbeing.
 She has had an association with St Philip's since 2006, with both of her daughters having attended school here.
 Penny has over 30 years’ customer service and safety experience working worldwide for a leading airline corporation.

 Ms Jennifer Anthony (Foundation)

-Jennifer became a foundation governor at St Philips in April 2016.
-She has two young sons, the eldest attending St Philips.
+Jennifer became a foundation governor at St Philip's in April 2016.
+She has two young sons both who attend St Philip's.
 She is a Therapy Radiographer by profession, initially working clinically for 13 years and in the last 12 years has worked as a Clinical Manager for a global Oncology product design and manufacturing company.
 She is experienced in people management, product performance and customer needs as well as having a clinical background.

 Mrs Veronica Jones

 Veronica joined the governing board in October 2016.
 She is a parishioner at St John the Evangelist, Herons Ghyll where she is a reader and a part of the welcoming team and singing group.
 Veronica has over 35 years' teaching experience in both secondary and primary education in the UK and overseas.
 She has also worked outside teaching gaining useful experience in the commercial world.
 Veronica lived in Malawi, Africa for 3 years wiht her husband and small son, teaching in a local international primary school.